 The experiential learning program allows students to apply work experience and training toward an Associate of Applied Science degree.
 It is a way for students to earn course credits at Mesalands for completed on-the-job training and courses where certificates are given.
-Obvious programs that may qualify for experiential learning credits are in certificate programs, Diesel Technology, Farrier Science and other similar areas of study.
+Obvious programs that may qualify for experiential learning credits include certificate programs, Diesel Technology, Farrier Science and other similar areas of study.
 Experiential learning allows the student to improve upon their certificate and obtain an Applied Science degree.

-Students who have had applicable training, previous vocational, or military experience may petition for college credit by submitting an Experiential Learning Portfolio.
+Students who have had applicable training, previous vocational or military experience may petition for college credit by submitting an Experiential Learning Portfolio.
 Up to 18 college credits may be awarded toward the Associate of Applied Science Degree in General Studies.
 Credit is awarded only if appropriate experiential learning has occurred and is documented in the Experiential Learning Portfolio Handbook.

-FALL CRI EDITS
+FALL CR EDITS

 ACS 100 Student College Success 3

 ENG 102 English Composition 3

 Soc.
-Sci./Humanities Requirement : 3
+Sci./Humanities Requiremen t 3

 Credit for Experiential Learning 3

 Field of Study Requirement 3

 CREDITS 15

-SPRING CR EDITS

-ENG 104 English Composition and Researc h3
+SPRING ENG 104 CR English Composition and Research EDITS h3

-Prerequisite: ENG 102
+MATH 101 Prerequisite: ENG 102 Basic Algebra or higher Science Requirement 4 4

-MATH 101 Basic Algebra or higher 4
+MATH 101 Basic Algebra or higher

-Science Requirement 4

-Credit for Experiential Learning 3

-Field of Study Requirement 3

-CREDITS 17
+FALL C REDITS

 COM 102 Public Speaking 3

 Soc.
 Sci./Humanities Requirement 3

 CIS 101 Introduction to Computers 4

-Credit for Experiential Learning 3
+Credit for Experiential Learning g 3

 Field of Study Requirement 3

 CREDITS 16

 SPRING CR EDITS

 ART 101 Art Appreciation 3

 Credit for Experiential Learning 3

 Credit for Experiential Learning 3

 Credit for Experiential Learning 3

 Field of Study Requirement 3

 Field of Study Requirement 3

 ENG 299 Capstone Portfolio Course 1

 CREDITS 19

+TOTAL CREDITS 67